The Enrichment Stream at Balmain Campus

 - Evidence of a strong work ethic

-Application forms or may be downloaded (pdf 119 KB) or be obtained from the Front Office.
-Applications for Year 7 placement would normally be submitted along with enrolment applications but may be submitted up until 15th November in the year prior to commencing.
+Application forms may be downloaded (pdf 119 KB) or be obtained from the Front Office.
+Applications for Year 7 placement would normally be submitted along with enrolment applications but may be submitted up until 15th November 2017.
 Applications from non local students will only be considered for the Enrichment class where places are available following the enrolment of local students.
 A school panel, consisting of the Deputy Principal (Year 7), a parent and the Year Adviser. will meet twice, in July and mid-November, to consider the applications and allocate positions.
 At the first meeting only up to 50% of positions will be allocated.
 Parents will be notified by mail or email as soon as their child has been selected.To be considered at the first meeting of the enrichment panel, submit the application form and portfolio by the 21 June 2017.

 In Years 8-10, students in mainstream classes may be offered a position in the enrichment stream based upon their achievement in semester assessments.